danielnelson37/problem-set-2_1/fellow-submissions/devonte-duncan.md

 1. What is _unary operator_?
 Give an example of one.

-  A unary operator like any operator performs an operation on some argument or operand.
+  A unary operator like any operator performs an operation on only one argument or operand.
 One example is the ++ operator which adds one to its operand.

 2. What is a _binary operator_?
 Give an example of one.

-  A binary operator AKA boolean operator is an operator that determines the binary value of the operand.
-One example is the "!"( not operator), which returns the opposite binary value of the operand's default value.
+  A binary operator is an operator that operates on two operands.
+For example the `+` or `-` operators for math, they require a number on the left and right of them to operate.

 3. When do we use the _ternary operator_?
 Use a code snippet to illustrate below?